Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Mathematical Formulation

-Passengers choose whether to adopt ride-hailing services or alternative transport modes based on the generalized cost of each ride-hailing trip, which depends on both trip fare and waiting time.
-At stage $t$, let $p_{i,t}$ be the per-unit-time ride fare for a trip starting from zone $i$,\footnote{The trip fare only depends on the origin of the trip.
-This is consistent with the current practice where the platform applies surge pricing through a surge multiplier, which depends on the trip origin only. } and denote $\tau_{ij}$ as the average duration for a trip from zone $i$ to $j$.
-In this case, the average total expenditure of a trip from zone $i$ to zone $j$ is $p_{i,t}\tau_{ij}$.
-Denote $w_{i,t}^p$ as the average waiting time before each passenger is picked up, then the arrival rate of ride-hailing passengers from zone $i$ to zone $j$ can be represented as:
+Ride-hailing passengers are sensitive to price and waiting time.
+We denote the ride fare for a trip from zone $i$ to $j$ at stage $t$ as $p_{ij,t}$, and the average waiting time before each passenger is picked up as $w^p_{i,t}$.
+The arrival rate of passengers can be represented as:

-where $\bar{\lambda}_{ij}$ is the potential travel demand from zone $i$ to zone $j$, including all passengers regardless of travel modes; $\alpha$ is passengers' value of time; and $F_p(\cdot)$ is a strictly decreasing function that represents the proportion of travelers using ride-hailing services.
+where $\bar{q}_{ij}$ is the total travel demand from zone $i$ to $j$, including all passengers regardless of travel modes; $\beta$ is passengers' value of time; and $F_p(\cdot)$ is a strictly decreasing function representing the proportion of travelers using ride-hailing services.
+Since $F_p(\cdot)$ is strictly decreasing, it is invertible and the price $p_{ij,t}$ can be expressed as a function of $q_{ij,t}$ and $w^p_{i,t}$.
+Note that for a given $w^p_{i,t}$, the revenue, $p_{ij,t} q_{ij,t}$, is known to be concave in the demand rate $q_{ij,t}/\bar{q}_{ij}$ for various demand functions, such as linear, exponential, logit, and others \cite{chen_real-time_2023}.
+This property will be leveraged to facilitate the derivation of our proposed upper bounds.
+We therefore use the demand for each OD pair $q_{ij,t}$ as a decision variable in place of the price $p_{ij,t}$ hereinafter.